tschaefer/finch/README.md

 For deployment instructions, please refer to the [finchctl repository](https://github.com/tschaefer/finchctl).

-## Registering an Observability Agent
+## gRPC API

-Finch provides a REST API to manage agents.
+Finch provides a gRPC API with two services:

+- **AgentService** – Manages observability agents
+- **InfoService** – Provides service information

 The API is protected by basic authentication; credentials are provided during stack deployment.

+### Using grpcurl

+[grpcurl](https://github.com/fullstorydev/grpcurl) is a command-line tool for interacting with gRPC servers.

+**Register a new agent:**

 To register a new agent, supply a hostname and at least one log source.
 Supported log sources include: